 Father Patrick Ryan was born in 1845 near Nenagh, County Tippery, Ireland.
 He was of a good family, but his parents were evicted from their home by a ruthless landlord and forced to emigrate.
 They settled in New York, where Patrick grew to young manhood.

 He eventually landed on his feet in Chattanooga, where he took charge in July of 1872.
 In the decade from 1870-1880, the population increased from just over 6,000 to almost 13,000, thanks in large part to the Chattanooga Iron Works.
-It was because of this population growth, and professing Catholics, that Father Ryan help found the Minor Basilica on East Eighth Street.
+It was because of this population growth and professing Catholics, which Father Ryan help found the Minor Basilica on East Eighth Street.

 By 1878, four-fifths of the population rushed to leave the city, but Father Ryan stayed behind to minister to his flock.
-Eyewitnesses reported seeing him going door to door in the worst-infected parts of the city to see what he could do for the sick and needy.
-The amazing thing is, that he continued to minister even after contracting the dreaded disease.
+Eyewitnesses reported seeing him going door to door in the worst-infected parts of the town to see what he could do for the sick and needy.
+The amazing thing is that he continued to minister even after contracting the dreaded disease.